tom-barone/discontent/README.md

 💚 When you find a site that is a beautiful smiling breath of fresh air; use the extension popup to vote and share your love.

-💢 When you find a site that kicks down your door, calls you stupid and holds out its greasy fist demanding ad revenue; use the popup to warn your next fellow human.
+💢 When you find a site that kicks down your door, calls you stupid and holds out its greasy hand demanding ad revenue; use the popup to warn the next bloke.

 To get things off the ground, I've used the [front page submissions list](https://news.ycombinator.com/lists) from [HackerNews](https://news.ycombinator.com/news).
 I've gone back a year in time and taken the best 30 from each day to build a set of good links, hopefully that's a good starting point.